 Farmscape for November 8, 2024

-An Animal Science Professor with Colardo State University says the handling of livestock and the understanding of animal behavior have improved dramatically since the 1990s.
+An Animal Science Professor with Colorado State University says the handling of livestock and the understanding of animal behavior have improved dramatically since the 1990s.

 "Pig Handling and Welfare" was the focus of the day one keynote address at Saskatchewan Pork Industry Symposium 2024, held this week in Saskatoon.